danieljharvey/website-face/posts/2018-12-26-getting-started-pt-1.markdown

 but for other systems you will need to look at the [Stack docs](https://docs.haskellstack.org/en/stable/install_and_upgrade/).

-Assuming that's all gone swimmingly, let's start a new project.
+Assuming that's all gone swimmingly, let's start a new project, which we will call `simple-env`.

 ```bash
 stack new simple-env